Policy Gradient Methods in the Presence of Symmetries and State Abstractions: Introduction

 \section{Introduction}

 Reinforcement learning on high-dimensional observations relies on representation learning and abstraction for learning a simpler problem that can be solved efficiently \citep{li2006towards, abel2016near}.
 A major obstacle, however, is the coupling between states, actions, and rewards, particularly in complex continuous control problems.
-Strategies have been developed to find ways to reduce the state space.
-Techniques based on quotienting by bisimulation equivalence~\citep{Givan03} or bisimulation metrics~\citep{Ferns04} have been used for abstraction and model minimization.
-Closely related to this is the notion of MDP homomorphisms \citep{ravindran2004algebraic, ravindran2001symmetries, ravindran2004approximate} that seek to exploit (approximate) symmetries of an MDP for joint state-action abstraction.
+Strategies have been developed to find ways to reduce the state space by capturing \emph{behavioral equivalence} between individual states.
+One formalization of this for MDPs is \emph{bisimulation}~\citep{givan2003equivalence}, which was originally introduced for labelled transition systems in the early 1980's~\citep{milner1989communication}.
+Bisimulation defines an equivalence relation over the state space, which allows one to quotient the state space by considering the equivalence classes under this relation.
+Bisimulation and their associated bisimulation metrics~\citep{Ferns04}— which are used to approximate this equivalence relation — have previously been used for abstraction and model minimization.

+Alternatively, one could use the quotiented state space to define a new environment with transition dynamics and rewards that preserve the structure of the original state space, and define a function between the original and new MDP.
+Thus, closely related to bisimulation are \emph{MDP homomorphisms} \citep{ravindran2004algebraic, ravindran2001symmetries, ravindran2004approximate}, which capture behavioral equivalence via maps between MDPs that have certain preservation properties.
+Similar to bisimulation, one can use MDP homomorphisms to exploit (approximate) symmetries of an MDP for joint state-action abstraction.

 MDP homomorphisms, developed in the context of discrete state and action spaces, are structure-preserving maps between MDPs that preserve value functions.
 Typically, they are used to map an MDP to an abstract MDP in a way such that no relevant information is lost. \citet{ravindran2001symmetries} show that policies can be pulled back, or \emph{lifted}, from the abstract MDP to the original one while preserving optimality.
 Pulling back a policy in this way is a tricky construction and explicitly uses the finiteness of the state and action spaces.
 From the practical perspective, recent works have shown that using MDP homomorphisms are effective in guiding the learning in discrete problems \citep{van2020plannable, van2020mdp, biza2019online}.
 Figure \ref{fig:intro} shows schematics and key properties of MDP homomorphisms, which we formally define in Section \ref{sec:background}.